theheking/intro-to-r/content/3_dataframes.md

 ```

+#### Checking that the file is in the data folder

-##### To check that the file is in the data folder using R code you can use the list.files or file.exists functions
+You can check that the file is in the data folder using the files panel in RStudio or you can use R functions such as `list.files` or `file.exists` as shown below

 ```
 list.files("data")
 # should show "Ecoli_metadata.csv" in the console